Story City, Iowa: 2000 census

-About Story City
+Geography and landmarks

 Story City is located in central Iowa on Interstate 35, 45 minutes north of Des Moines and 10 minutes north of Ames which is home to Iowa State University.
 Industrial parks, shopping malls, and several restaurants are located on the interstate, with a historic downtown located less than two miles west of I-35.

 Bethany Life Communities, American Packaging, Eby, and Innovative Lighting are major employers in Story City.

 The Story Theatre/Grand Opera House is the oldest continuously operating theater in the Midwest and is listed on the National Register of Historic Places.
 In addition to showing movies, the theater features productions by Story City's Judge Story's Theatrical Troupe during Scandinavian Days in the summer and the annual Yulefest Celebration in the winter.

 Story City is home to a 1913 Herschell-Spillman antique carousel.
 It is open at noon daily from Memorial Day to Labor Day.

 The Story City Park is situated along the banks of the Skunk River, one of Iowa's recreational water trails.
 It is the starting point for the Skunk River Canoe Trail.
 City Park is home to a historic swinging bridge, constructed in 1936 under President Franklin D. Roosevelt's Works Progress Administration program; it was damaged by ice in March 2019.

 The Skunk River Greenbelt Trail system begins just south of Story City, immediately off Interstate 35 on County Road E-18.

 Story City has a nine-hole River Bend Golf Course featuring 2,980 yards of golf from the longest tees for a par of 37.
 The course rating is 34.3 and it has a slope rating of 117 on bluegrass.
 Designed by Charles Calhoun, the River Bend golf course opened in 1971.

 Story City is located at the western boundary of the Silos & Smokestacks National Heritage Area.